 Simultaneously High and Low Amplitude

-I think he's realized that he can't trick me.
-"You are so tight sometimes, Aika.
-How are you my daughter?" he sighs.
+It only lasts a moment before he sighs.
+"You are so uptight sometimes, Aika.
+How are you my daughter?"

 I shake my head at him.
 "Sometimes it feels like I'm the parent."

 "Hey!"
 Dad lightly kicks my shin and pouts at me.
-I can't help but roll my eyes and smile.
+I can't help but roll my eyes.
 "Oh, Takumi, is that Lily just out there?" he suddenly asks my brother.

 Takumi stops talking to Alex and Jay.
 "Yeah, that does look like her."